JavaCup4U/Audio-Recorder-Transcriptor-Application/README.md

 ## Core Requirement Goals
-1. Audio System
+1. Audio System (Currently in progress)
     * Audio Session Management : Set up session with appropriate categories and options.
     * Route Change Handling and Audio Interruption Recovery: Handle changes in audio routes, headphones plugged/unplugged, bluetooth.
 Notifications, phone calls, and interruptions with automatic recovery afterwards.
     * Background Recording: Allow application to continue recording when in the background.
     * Recording Quality: Ability to select audio settings such as sample rate, bit depth, formating.
     * Real-time Audio Monitoring: Option for real-time audio level control and visualization.